 School’s out and summer is settling in!
 It’s the best time of year for jumping in lakes, beating the heat with ice-cold drinks, and falling asleep in the shade with a good book.
 Don’t know where to start with all of the wonderful titles lining the shelves?
 We rounded up some of our favorites that are the perfect companions for all your summer adventures!
-With these long days, there is plenty of time for fun activities, thrilling stories, and books that take you to a new and unique world.
+There is plenty of time for fun activities, thrilling stories, and books that take you to a new and unique world during these long days.

 The Kid's Awesome Activity Book by Mike Lowery

-It’s no secret that we love Mike Lowery here at ILLUSTORIA--how can we resist these amazing doodle-esque illustrations and immensely fun activities?!
-This book has you coming up with some funky monsters hairstyles (are mullets back in?), deciphering secret messages, and creating a masterpiece to go on the walls of a museum.
+It’s no secret that we love Mike Lowery here at ILLUSTORIA - how can we resist the amazing doodle-esque illustrations and immensely fun activities?!
+This book has you coming up with some funky monsters hairstyles (mullets are back in, right?), deciphering secret messages, and creating a masterpiece to go on the walls of a museum.
 Lowery has made a book that is perfect for long car rides or sitting hanging out in the backyard.
 Plus, the book comes with stickers, finger puppets, and a fold out poster to keep you creative even when you can’t see the white spaces in the book anymore!

 The Better Tree Fort by Jessica Scott Kerrin and Qin Leng

-Jessica Scott Kerrin’s story will have you feeling nostalgic about long summer nights that were spent dreaming of the world’s raddest treehouse - equipped with a skylight and fireman’s pole for getting down, obviously.
-The Better Tree Fort focuses on Russell, who builds a tree fort with his dad, but can’t help but be jealous of the bigger tree fort at the house 3 doors down.
+Jessica Scott Kerrin’s story will have you feeling nostalgic about long summer nights that were spent dreaming of the world’s raddest tree house - equipped with a skylight and fireman’s pole for getting down, obviously.
+The Better Tree Fort focuses on Russell who is building a tree fort with his dad, but can’t help but be jealous of the bigger one 3 doors down.
 After spending some time at the bigger fort, Russell realizes that his tree fort is better after all!
 We absolutely love Qin Leng’s watercolor illustrations, which we have gotten to know and love in her book A Family is a Family is a Family.
 She perfectly captures the ambiance of a summer’s DIY activity; we can almost hear the crickets chirping in the beautiful sunset spread.

 Rad Girls Can by Kate Schatz and Miriam Klein Stahl